Memory Capacity of Recurrent Neural Networks with Matrix Representation

 The training here is carried by minimizing the binary cross-entropy loss between input sequence $\{\mX_1,\dots,\mX_l\}$ and output sequences $\{\mY_1,\dots, \mY_l\}$.

-Figure \ref{fig:CopyLC} shows that Matrix RNN fails to learn copy task whereas MatNTM learns this task since it fails to converge as the learning duration increases.
-The reason for this could be that the Matrix RNN had lack of precise memory of past input matrices and could not reconstruct the input sequence correctly.
-A simple addition of memory cells, as in the case of LSTM model may have been enough to learn this task for smaller length sequence, however, that would have required more parameters (weights and biases) to be trained.
-We show that addition of an external memory makes this task learnable by addition of very few more parameters as compared to LSTM models, as low as 5675.
-In contrast, the copy task (for vector sequences) in NTM with feedforward controller takes close to 17,000 parameters \citet{graves2014neural}.
+Figure \ref{fig:CopyLC} shows that Matrix RNN fails to learn the copy task, whereas MatNTM learns this task since it fails to converge as the learning time increases.
+The reason for this could be that the Matrix RNN had a lack of precise memory of past input matrices and could not reconstruct the input sequence correctly.
+A simple addition of memory cells, as in the case of LSTM model would have been enough to learn this task for smaller length sequences; however, that would have required more parameters (weights and biases) to be trained.
+We show that the addition of an external memory makes this task learnable by the addition of very few more parameters as compared to LSTM models, i.e. as low as 5675.
+In contrast, the copy task (for vector sequences) in NTM with a feedforward controller takes close to 17,000 parameters \cite{graves2014neural}.